abhiachoudhary/Piecewise-Linear-Model-For-Nonconvex-Classifiers/README.md

 # Piecwise-Linear-Model-For-Nonconvex-Classifiers
 Classifier for a two-class dataset using only piecewise linear functions.
 Applicable to any nonlinear non-convex boundary of moderate complexity.
+We have compared the performance of our model with Deep Neural Network and Clustered Support Vector machine based classifiers.
+The implementations of these existing algorithms are available at <a href="https://github.com/abhiachoudhary/DNN_Classifier">this link</a>.

 ## MATLAB files description
 `demo_pwl.m`: This is the main file which loads (different kinds of) data file (.mat) and divides it into training and testing set.
 Then it calls the `run_sequentially.m` file after setting the parameter m which denotes the number of piecwise linear components in the classifier.